denke/note/README.md

 A simple web app to serve Markdown documents.

-## Usage
+## Install with npm

+    > npm install -g denke-note

 ### Command Line

-    > dnote serve content/
+    > dnote serve

-This will serve the Markdown files on the `content/` folder, inside this folder and it subfolders we expect to find files such as this one:
+This will serve the Markdown files on the current folder, inside this folder and it subfolders we expect to find files (grouped with directories) such as this one:

 ```markdown
 ---